concourse/semver-resource/README.md

 ### `s3` Driver

-The `s3` driver works by modifying a file in a bucket.
+The `s3` driver works by modifying a file in an S3 compatible bucket.

 * `bucket`: *Required.* The name of the bucket.